dtoney12/React-redux_tutorial_books/README.md

 useCallback() with empty 2nd argument returns a stable reference to the arrow function 1st argument.
 Subsequent re-renders will continue to return a reference to that same function.
-So, when useEffect in the App executes its callback including the fetchBooks function which in turn executes setBooks, and books state updates in the Provider component causing it to re-render, the callback function referenced by fetchBooks will remain unchanged.
+So, when useEffect in the App executes its callback, the Provider component will re-render since state has changed (setBooks), causing a possible re-initialization of the fetchBooks function.
+However, since we have wrapped fetchBooks function reference in useCallback, fetchBooks reference will remain unchanged.

-Therefor useEffect will not detect that its reference to fetchBooks has changed, and will not execute the callback again.
+Therefore useEffect in the App will not detect that its reference to fetchBooks has changed, and will not execute its callback again.
-In this way we can avoid continuous re-rendering of the Provider component (which would also re-render the child App)
+In this way we can avoid continuous re-rendering of the Provider component (which would also re-render the child App).
+The sequence of events in explained below for both the improper case in which useCallback is not utilized, and the proper usage of useCallback.

     // context/books.js